elastos/Elastos/README.md

 ### List of Repos

 #### [Elastos.OS](https://github.com/elastos/Elastos.OS)
+Elastos is a general-purpose operating system for intelligent terminals.
+It is based on Android's open resources and is developed using CAR component technology.
+The Elastos operating system has a system architecture similar to WinRT (Windows Runtime) and supports C++, Java, and JavaScript application development with a consistent application model.

 Elastos is a C++ operating system that can run directly on the hardware - eg. IoT devices, smart phones, routers, AR/VR headsets, etc. The operating system kernel is implemented using CAR technology.
 The programming idea with CAR is the essence technology in Elastos OS.
 It runs through the entire technology system implementation.
 Components from different sources can interoperate(java can call javascript code, javascript can call C++, etc).

 #### [Elastos.RT](https://github.com/elastos/Elastos.RT)